johnathaningle/Automatik/CONTRIBUTING.md

 > Note: one pull request should cover one, atomic feature and/or bug fix.
 Do not submit pull requests with a plethora of updates, tweaks, fixes and new features.

-## Code Style

-- Coding style is fully defined in [.eslintrc](https://github.com/checkly/puppeteer-recorder/blob/master/.eslintrc.js)
-- Comments should be generally avoided.
-If the code would not be understood without comments, consider re-writing the code to make it self-explanatory.

 To run code linter, use: